pwjazz/sqins/README.md

 val line_item = new LineItemTable()

 // Set up a connection
-val conn: Connection = getConnection // get your connection from wherever you like
+implicit val conn: Connection = getConnection // get your connection from wherever you like

 // We can set up queries inline val query = INSERT INTO invoice VALUES (Invoice(description = "An invoice"))